Title and statement of responsibility area

 Name of creator

 Sam Hopper was born on 15 February 1899 in Wilson's Mills.
 In 1921, he moved to Huntingville where he and his brother, Earl, bought a farm, also working at Veneer factory in Waterville.
 Sam married Aveline Sarrasin (1904-1986) the 8 June 1927.
 In the 1940s, he and his wife moved to Waterville.
 He then ran a sawmill in Waterville.

 As a child, Sam Hopper learned to play the fiddle and began to play at parties at age 12.
 In 1945, he began to participate in amateur shows with Norman Masters.
 Soon after, they formed a band with Sam Hopper's wife, Albert Nutbrown and Stuart Deacon.
-For about 30 years, the group played in marriages and dances in the Eastern Townships and was on the radio for 25 years.
+For about 30 years, the group played at marriages and dances in the Eastern Townships and were on the radio for 25 years.